 We deeply appreciate the contributions of the Connecticut Developmental Disabilities Council, Ed Preneta, Executive Director, and the Texas Developmental Disabilities Council, Roger Webb, Executive Director.
 Their respective archives of historical documents have helped to make this history of the Developmental Disabilities Assistance and Bill of Rights Act as complete as possible.

-The text of The Developmental Disabilities Assistance and Bill of Rights Act of 2000 can be read online at the Administration Administration on Developmental Disabilities (US Department of Health and Human Services) Web site.
+The text of The Developmental Disabilities Assistance and Bill of Rights Act of 2000 can be read online at the Administration on Developmental Disabilities (US Department of Health and Human Services) Web site.

 Allan Bergman on the Evolution of the

 Disabilities Assistance and Bill of Rights Act (DD Act)

 Allan Bergman is a nationally recognized leader in influencing the development of federal and state policy relating to best practice services and supports for persons with disabilities.
 He has held leadership positions within local, state, and national non-profit organizations, most recently serving as CEO of Anixter Center, one of Chicago’s largest community agencies.
 Prior to that, he served as President and CEO of the Brain Injury Association of America and held several Director positions with United Cerebral Palsy Associations.

 At the June 2, 2010 meeting of the Minnesota Governor’s Council on Developmental Disabilities, Allan Bergman talked about the evolution of the Developmental Disabilities Assistance and Bill of Rights Act (DD Act).
 In interview format, he then responded to specific questions about the DD Act and shared little known stories about how certain aspects of the DD Act came about over the years.